 The largest portion of our capital budget supports our lending activities and allows eligible borrowers to acquire and renovate existing housing or construct new housing under the various assisted housing programs of the NHA, and helps Canadians in need access affordable, sound and suitable housing.
 The capital budget authority is also used to refinance privately financed social housing projects under our assisted housing activity.
+In addition, our capital budget supports the FTHBI and SEMP Fund announced under Federal Budget 2019.
 The other component of our capital budget provides for the replacement of assets at the end of their service life, the acquisition of new assets and enhancements to existing assets.

-Our capital requirement projections for 2019 are \$2.4 billion.
-Loans and investments relating to the NHCIF increased in 2019 to reflect the time that will be required to receive, assess and finalize agreements for loan applications received during 2018, our launch year.
-Loans and investments for RCFi were also revised upwards in all years due to the additional funding of \$1.25 billion announced in Budget 2018.
+Our capital requirement projections for 2019 are \$4.7 billion.
+Loans and investments relating to the NHCF increased in 2019 to reflect the time that will be required to receive, assess and finalize agreements for loan applications received during 2018, our launch year.
+Loans and investments include the FTHBI and the SEMP Fund recently announced in Budget 2019.
+Loans and investments for RCFi were also revised upwards in all years due to the additional funding of \$11.25 billion announced in Budget 2018 and 2019.
 The increase for other assets reflects our planned investment for our workplace transformation discussed below, as well as capitalization costs associated with the development of new systems and enhancement of existing systems that support our lending and insurance activities.